 Reproducibility is key when running experiments.
 To do this in JAX, get ready to split and pass random keys everywhere.

-Compare this with the ease of making experiments reproducible in MinAtar—this was as straightforward as setting NumPy and PyTorch’s random seed and seeding the RNG of the game environment, once, with something like:
+Compare this with the ease of making experiments reproducible in MinAtar—this was as straightforward as setting the random seed of NumPy, PyTorch, and the game environment:

 # Set seed for reproducibility